artyte/matchmaking/README.md

 ## Pre-Requisite

-**Please use the following guide to install your tools for the OS of choice**
+**Please use the following guide to install your tools for the OS of your choice**
 ### Linux
 Using CLI:
 ```